Uterine cancer is treated in our division of Gynecologic Oncology Program within the Upstate Cancer Center.

 For more information or answers to your questions about our Cancer Care, please call 315 464-HOPE (4673) to speak with an Upstate Cancer Center representative.

-Uterine cancer is a disease in which cancer cells grow in the uterus.
-The walls of the uterus are made of 2 types of lining.
-The endometrium is the inner lining and the myometrium is the muscular, outer lining.
-The most common type of uterine cancer (adenocarcinoma) begins in the endometrium.
-Less common cancers, called sarcomas, begin in the myometrium.
+Uterine cancer is the growth of cancer cells that start in the uterus.
+The walls of the uterus are made of an inner and outer lining.
+The endometrium is the inner lining.
+This is where the most common type of uterine cancer begins.

 This fact sheet will focus on endometrial cancer.